 April 1, 2010 (Census Day) is the reference date for the 2010 Census.

 Census 2000 and earlier decennial censuses gathered information on demographic, social, economic, and housing characteristics of the population.
-Census 2000 datasets include more subjects than those for later censuses because Census 2000 used both a short form (with a limited number of characteristics for every person and every housing unit) and a long form (with additional questions asked of a sample of persons and housing units).
+Census 2000 datasets include more subjects than those for 2010 because Census 2000 used both a short form (with a limited number of characteristics for every person and every housing unit) and a long form (with additional questions asked of a sample of persons and housing units).
 The short form provided information on age, sex, race, Hispanic or Latino origin, household relationship, tenure (whether a housing unit is owner- or renter-occupied), and occupancy status.
 The long form covered additional population characteristics, such as income, educational attainment, labor force status, place of birth, etc., and additional housing characteristics.

 Although it is impossible to completely eliminate nonsampling error from an operation as large and complex as the decennial census, the Census Bureau attempts to control the sources of such error during the collection and processing operations.
-Please see https:/www.census.gov/programs-surveys/decennial-census/decade/2020/planning-management/process/data-quality.html or https:/www.census.gov/newsroom/press-releases/2021/quality-indicators-on-2020-census.html for quality indicators on the 2020 Census.

-For information on the computation and use of standard errors, contact
+For information on the computation and use of standard errors, contact:

 U.S. Census Bureau Customer Service Center